Know Granite Worktops Prices, Reviews, Pros and Cons

 How much should Cost of Granite Worktops?

-The cost of granite worktops varies from £40.09 to £178 per square foot, including installation depending on the slab thickness.
+The cost range varies from £40.09 to £178 per square foot, including installation depending on the slab thickness.
 Granite worktop costs for 1250mm slab is £170 for the commonly available colours.
 The same length for a premium colour costs £285.
 The prices for the length of 2500mm to 2900mm are £450 and £720 respectively.

 Know the Granite Worktop Costs with their Thickness